gem/oq-irmt-qgis/svir/help/source/03_toolbar.rst

 it is used.
 Please follow the links next to the button icons, to reach the corresponding documentation.

+By pressing the QGIS :guilabel:`What's This?` button and then clicking one of the buttons of the IRMT toolbar, the user will be redirected to the corresponding explanation in this user manual.

 .. note::

     The toolbar's buttons are disabled when the corresponding